 Italeri 1/72 X-32 Joint Strike Fighter

-The reason for buying this model is somewhat special: I wanted to know how Boeing had managed to create such an incredibly ugly aircraft.
+The reason for buying this model is somewhat unusual: I wanted to know how Boeing had managed to create such an ugly aircraft.
 The few photos published by Boeing at that time didn't give me a complete picture of the aircraft.
 I thought that buying the model would be of some help, so I bought it right after it was released in Europe.
-I decided beforehand to build it straight out of the box (SOOB), since my interest was largely about the looks, not the details.
-Quite soon after the model's release it became clear that it has grave errors, that will take a lot of modifications to make it more or less correct.
-This is not to criticize Italeri, because the moulds were cut before the real aircraft was rolled out.
-If you want to see some brave modelling, check out Meindert de Vreeze's X-32 report.
-My focus was to build it clean and simple, as discussed below.
-Plans for a second, corrected model are discussed at the end.
+I decided beforehand to build it straight out of the box, since my interest was largely about the looks, not the details.

 Construction

 First task was building the very exposed air inlet.
 Due to its complex duct shape it was moulded in two parts.
 Eliminating the seam inside the inlet was difficult, but not impossible.
 I used self-clamping tweezers to hold a strip of sandpaper, to smoothen the Milliput spread over the joint.
 This method worked nicely.
+The inlet duct diameter is probably far too small for the F119 engine, but I have't found the engine inlet diameter yet.
+The follow-up F135 is reported to have a 1168 mm diameter inlet (16.2 mm in 1/72 scale).
+The kit's duct is ~13.4 mm, which makes it 68% of the correct area.

 After this joint looked good enough, I tried to fit it in the lower fuselage.
 This didn't work out.
 Either the inlet sat to high, or the lip in the lower fuselage was wrong, I still don't know.
 I fiddled, cut and sanded a lot until it seemed to fit properly.
 Still, the upper fuselage wouldn't fit properly with the inlet installed.
 The upper and lower radome parts stood a bit open like a bird's beak.